-- a portion of our cash flow from operations is required to make debt service payments, although under the terms of our outstanding notes we may, subject to certain conditions, issue additional notes in lieu of making cash interest payments; - our ability to borrow additional amounts for capital expenditures (including acquisitions) or other purposes is limited; and - our debt limits our ability to capitalize on significant business opportunities, our flexibility in planning for or reacting to changes in market conditions and our ability to withstand competitive pressures and economic downturns.
+- a portion of our cash flow from operations is required to make debt service payments; - our ability to borrow additional amounts for capital expenditures (including acquisitions) or other purposes is limited; and - our debt limits (i) our ability to capitalize on significant business opportunities, (ii) our flexibility in planning for or reacting to changes in market conditions, and (iii) our ability to withstand competitive pressures and economic downturns.

-Because we have, subject to certain conditions, the ability to pay the interest on our outstanding notes by issuing additional notes, we are likely to incur substantial additional indebtedness over the terms of our outstanding notes.
-In addition, future acquisition or development activities may require us to alter our capitalization significantly.
+Future acquisitions or development activities may require us to alter our capitalization significantly.
 These changes in capitalization may significantly increase our debt.
 Moreover, our ability to meet our debt service obligations and to reduce our total debt will be dependent upon our future performance, which will be subject to general economic conditions and financial, business and other factors affecting our operations, many of which are beyond our control.
-If we are unable to service our indebtedness, selling material assets or seeking to raise additional debt or equity capital.
+If we are unable to service our indebtedness and to meet other commitments, we will be required to adopt one or more alternatives, such as refinancing or restructuring our indebtedness, selling material assets or seeking to raise additional debt or equity capital.
 We cannot assure you that any of these actions could be effected on a timely basis or on satisfactory terms or that these actions would enable us to continue to satisfy our capital requirements.